asilvas/node-image-steam/README.md

 ```
 npm install image-steam -g
-isteam --isConfig './myconfig.json'
+isteam --isConfig './myconfig.json' --isConfig './mydefaults.json'
 ```

+Defaults are optional.
 Config can also be a CommonJS file:

 ```
 isteam --isConfig './myconfig.js'